stefanprodan/WebApiThrottle/README.md

 ```

-When you want to update the policy object call the static method <code>ThrottleManager.UpdatePolicy</code> anyware in you code.
+When you want to update the policy object call the static method <code>ThrottleManager.UpdatePolicy</code> anywhere in you code.

 ``` cs
 public void UpdateRateLimits()